Scalified/fab/README.md

 actionButton.dismiss(); // completely dismisses the button and plays the hide animation if set
 ```

-> After dismissal the button is completely removed from its parent view, so any calls to **show()** etc. won't be processed
+> After dismissal the button is completely removed from its parent view, so any calls to **show()** etc. won't be processed.

 The current status of the button can be checked with the help of: